newtork/newtork.github.io/_posts/2016-11-29-Meta-Starting-a-blog.md

  - less administrative workload
  - no dedicated infrastructure
  - free distribution via GitHub CDN
- - configuration and content with textfiles
+ - configuration and content with text files
  - [Markdown][markdown] support by default

 Unfortunately there is: